dhairyapatel1506/ransomware/README.md

 # Description
-Encrypts & decrypts all files in the same directory as the scripts with a password.
+Encrypts/decrypts files with a password.

 # Requirements
 - The latest version of Python.